-5 20-year targets will be further refined following additional data collection.
+&lt;sup>5 20-year targets will be further refined following additional data collection.

-6 Rolling average is based on aerial (and ground where available) spring surveys with the baseline being 2012-16 period.
+&lt;sup>6 Rolling average is based on aerial (and ground where available) spring surveys with the baseline being 2012-16 period.
 Total species records for 10 and 20-year targets are based on all available records including public databases.
 2012-16 period represents complete survey coverage (ground and aerial) for many sites and also 5 years post implementation of the Basin Plan.
 The 1992-2012 period is 20 years pre-Basin Plan and using all sources of data allows for the capture of information on uncommon (cryptic and/or rare) species.

-7 There is limited waterbird survey coverage for the Namoi WRPA and this value represents an absolute minimum target.
+&lt;sup>7 There is limited waterbird survey coverage for the Namoi catchment and this value represents an absolute minimum target.